era/popcorn-app/README.md

 ## Testing it out
 1. Open a Terminal with this project folder.
 2. Run `npm install` in Terminal to include project dependencies.
 3. Copy the [node-webkit application binary](https://s3.amazonaws.com/node-webkit/v0.8.4/node-webkit-v0.8.4-osx-ia32.zip) for OSX 10.7+ to your `/Applications` folder.
+(Not necessary anymore for this version)
 4. Run `/Applications/node-webkit.app/Contents/MacOS/node-webkit .` in Terminal to open up the application.
+(Not necessary anymore for this version)
 5. Update `js/vendor/config.js` with your [themoviedb.org](http://themoviedb.org) API key.
 Pst. if you need one contact us.

 ## Any problem?